jonathanperret/paysage/README.md

 ========
 ###Demo

-[http://paysage.herokuapp.com/playground/boumsplash/view](http://paysage.herokuapp.com/playground/boumsplash/view) (a playground named "boumsplash"!)
+[http://paysage.herokuapp.com/playground/boumsplash/](http://paysage.herokuapp.com/playground/boumsplash/) (a playground named "boumsplash"!)
 [http://paysage.herokuapp.com/playground/boumsplash/programmer](http://paysage.herokuapp.com/playground/boumsplash/programmer) (a basic default code editor for the boumsplash playground.
 The plans is to allow any other editor, including desktop editors or apps.)

 - Open both pages (on several different computers for more fun.
 You of course can open the playground view on a phone or tablet too.),
 - Write ProcessingJS code on the programmer, click the button to send the code to the playground.
-Your code is assigned a unique ID (the editor defaults to 1, but you can change it to anything you want).
+Your code is assigned a unique name (the editor defaults to a random word, but you can change it to anything you want).
-- Change the ID to create a new object, or to update a given object.
+- Change the name to create a new object, click the link to load update an existing object, click a thumbnail to load an example.
-- Ask a friend to open another [programmer page for boumsplash](http://paysage.herokuapp.com/playground/boumsplash/programmer) to code together on the same [playground](http://paysage.herokuapp.com/playground/boumsplash/view)
+- Ask a friend to open another [programmer page for boumsplash](http://paysage.herokuapp.com/playground/boumsplash/programmer) to code together on the same [playground](http://paysage.herokuapp.com/playground/boumsplash/)

 (code is saved server-side but only in-memory.
 No disk or database persistence for now, so code is lost when server is updated)